Risk Disclosures and Disclaimers

 3.3 Emergency Refund

 If a market is not resolved within 30 days of expiration, the Emergency Refund mechanism is activated, allowing users to reclaim their collateral on a pro-rata basis.
-The Emergency Refund may not result in full recovery of your original investment, as the refund amount is calculated based on the proportion of outcome tokens held relative to total collateral in the Contract.
+The Emergency Refund may not result in full recovery of your original investment.

-The Constant Product Market Maker (CPMM) determines pricing algorithmically based on the ratio of outcome tokens in the liquidity pool.
-Low liquidity markets may have significant slippage, meaning the price you receive may differ materially from the displayed price.
+Markets trade through a central limit order book.
+Prices are determined by the orders users place.
+Low liquidity markets may have wide spreads and significant slippage, meaning the price you receive may differ materially from the displayed price.
 There is no guarantee of liquidity at any price level.
-Large trades relative to pool size will experience disproportionate price impact.
+Large trades relative to available orders will experience disproportionate price impact.

 3.5 Self-Dealing Risk